cobraframework/cobra/README.md

 ---

-*A fast, flexible and simple development environment framework for Ethereum smart contract, testing and deployment on Ethereum virtual machine(EVM).*
+A fast, flexible and simple development environment framework for Ethereum smart contract, testing and deployment on Ethereum virtual machine(EVM).

+With cobra you can get built-in smart contract compilation, linking, deployment, binary management, automated contract testing with Unittest and PyTest frameworks, scriptable deployment & migrations framework and network management for deploying to many public & private networks like INFURA or ganache-cli

 ## Dependency